kiraleos/dissertation/src/dissertation.md

 | 0.1735581 | 0.539      | 0.514      | 0.439      | 0.034      | 0.224      |
 | 0.2647779 | -0.213     | -0.14      | 0.052      | 0.254      | 0.349      |
 | 0.1288678 | 0.394      | 0.329      | 0.287      | 0.265      | 0.262      |
+Table: Three randomly selected galaxies from the dataset.

 The figure below shows the distribution of the redshifts in the dataset.
 The distribution is not uniform, as the number of galaxies decreases dramatically as the redshift increases.
 The 99th percentile of the redshifts is approximately $0.37$, which means that *99%* of the galaxies have a redshift of $z \le 0.37$.
 As we will see later on, this will have an impact on the performance of the model in the redshifts of that range.